-As a New York City dentist on the upper East Side for 25 years, Dr. Hauner has worked diligently for the health and wellbeing of her patients.
+As a New York City dentist on the Upper East Side for 30 years, Dr. Hauner has worked diligently for the health and well-being of her patients.
 A General Dentist, Dr. Z also does restorative and cosmetic dentistry to meet a wide range of needs.

 I always explain procedutes so the patient understands what's going on, because knowing can be empowering.
 And I try to be as gentle and painless as possible.
 I'm a patient too!

 Dental practice on the Upper East Side in Manhattan for twenty five years

 Veneers can be used in a variety of situations.
 For instance, patients who have badly yellowed or stained teeth that will not benefit from traditional whitening methods are able to use dental veneers.
 Individuals that have chipped or cracked teeth can also have veneers placed over the damaged area for a long-term resolution of the issue.
 Those with a gap or slightly crooked teeth are also able to benefit from having them.
 Dental veneers can properly cover up the problem in a natural and aesthetically appealing way. ...read more about Veneers